In the first place, why must a 4WD have a transmission at all? You don’t see gearboxes hanging off jet engines or on steam trains.

 Manual or Automatic

-Around two thirds of new recreational 4WDs sold today are fitted with automatic transmissions and many new models don't come with a manual transmission choice.
+Most new recreational 4WDs sold today are fitted with automatic transmissions and many don’t come with a manual transmission choice.

 A significant advantage of an automatic transmission over a manual box is the ‘P’ position, which mechanically locks the transmission, even while the engine is running, making an effective parking brake when the rear-wheel, drum-in-disc parking brake gives up the ghost through water entry or lack of adjustment.